keygenqt/skill-ffi/README.md

 FFI (Foreign function interface)
 ===================

-Launch methods from the C library in different languages
+Launch methods from the C library in different languages on Linux

 #### library.h